nickbrandt/GitLab/doc/administration/high_availability/gitaly.md

 when the [Elastic Search indexer](https://gitlab.com/gitlab-org/gitlab-elasticsearch-indexer) is used.

+NOTE: **Note:** While Gitaly can be used as a replacement for NFS, we do not recommend using EFS as it may impact GitLab's performance.
+Please review the [relevant documentation](nfs.md#avoid-using-awss-elastic-file-system-efs) for more details.

-NOTE **Note:** Gitaly network traffic is unencrypted so we recommend a firewall to restrict access to your Gitaly server.
+NOTE: **Note:** Gitaly network traffic is unencrypted so we recommend a firewall to restrict access to your Gitaly server.

 The steps below are the minimum necessary to configure a Gitaly server with